January 31, 2023

 By allowing us to handle your claim on your behalf, you can focus on what is most important your recovery and care, or that of your family member or loved one.

-For further information on making a claim for a sports injury in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at ascally@lavellepartners.ie
+For further information on making a claim for sports injury in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at ascally@lavellepartners.ie